When starting a new business, think hard about the likely costs before you pass go. This will help you avoid expensive surprises.

-Once you’ve gotten to grips with the impact on your personal finances, it’s time to focus on how much it will cost to get your business up and running.
+Once you’ve thought about the impact on your personal finances, it’s time to focus on how much it will cost to get your business up and running.

-These tend to be bigger ticket items, including:
+These tend to be more expensive items, including:

-These are bills and other costs you need to pay on an ongoing basis, also known as overheads.
+These are bills and other costs you paid on an ongoing basis, also known as overheads.

 These tend to be time-related, eg monthly phone bills or quarterly rates payments.
 Common fixed costs include:

 These are expenses that vary depending on how much, or how little, your business produces.